ttaubert/octoblog/_posts/2018-08-16-bitslicing-with-karnaugh-maps.markdown

 uint8_t SBOX[] = { 1, 0, 3, 1, 2, 2, 3, 0 };
 {% endcodeblock %}

-> This AES-inspired S-box interprets three input bits as a polynomial in
+> An AES-inspired S-box that interprets three input bits as a polynomial in
 > *GF(2^3)* and computes its inverse *mod P(x) = x^3 + x^2 + 1*, with
 > *0^(-1) := 0*.
 The result plus *(x^2 + 1)* is converted back into bits
 > and the MSB is dropped.